APTrust/userguide/docs/bagging/tools.md

 While our suite of command-line tools does not include a bagger, it does include `apt_validate` to help you validate tarred or untarred bags before uploading them for ingest.
 See our [Partner Tools](tools.md) page for more info.

+!!! warning

+    Not all partner tools have been brought up to date to work with Registry.
+    We plan to update partner tools later in 2023.
+For bagging, stick with DART or DART Runner for now.

 ## Python BagIt

 If you want to roll your own bagger, try the Library of Congress's bagit.py module, or create a variation of the work already started by the University of Miami or North Carolina State University.